 The very best part about this salad?
 It's dinner worthy, meaning it's a fill-you-up portion of vegetables that will leave you feeling satisfied, but not overly stuffed.

 It's loaded with flavor, it's got some amazing textures and it will certainly feed a crowd.
 You can make this as your main dish, bring as a work lunch or serve it as a side.
 Either way, it's going to get gobbled up in no time!

 for the salad:

 - Starting with the dressing, add all the ingredients to a blender and blend on high for 1 minute until smooth.
 Transfer dressing to a jar and set aside to thicken.

-- Tear kale leaves from stalk and add to pot along with chopped green beans.
-Steam for 2 - 3 minutes until green beans are slightly tender and kale leaves are just starting to wilt.
+- Tear kale leaves from the stalk and add them to a pan along with the green beans.
+Steam or saute for 2 - 3 minutes until green beans are slightly tender and kale leaves are just starting to wilt.
 Transfer the veggies to a large mixing bowl and let cool for 10 minutes.

 - Once cooled, add quinoa and beans to the bowl.
 Pour dressing over salad and toss until coated.